-I lived in Alaska for 7 years and worked in tourism much of that time.
-For four years I lived in Fairbanks which is just two hours away from the park, so I’ve spent a lot of time there!
-I even got the chance to do the Denali Road Lottery once (which is amazing if you’re lucky enough to win).
+I lived in Alaska for 7 years and four of those years I lived in Fairbanks which is just two hours away from the park so explored all over the park on my own.
+These days I spent a lot of time there each summer working part time as a tour director.
+Once I even got to do the Denali Road Lottery.

 When is the best time to visit Denali National Park?